pitchoilcan/Digidrumduino/README.md

   You've heard it said that music is all numbers.
 Midi notes are numbered 0-126, 60 being middle C. likewise volume is scaled from 0-127.
 Frequencies in Hertz.
-Different members of the steeldrum familly use diferent tone cycles..........More info here......
+Different members of the steeldrum familly use diferent tone cycles.

+  Cycles of fifths

+  Cyces of fourths

+  Cycles of thirds

+  Cycles of seconds

   One notable characteristic Cycles or cyclics is that they end where they began.

 #   Requirments